Tag: Kate Hoey

 Mr Tobias Ellwood

-We follow the political situation closely in Bahrain, including Shia interests.
-We encourage all political parties, to engage constructively in political dialogue in order to reach an inclusive political settlement.
-Despite the opposition’s decision to boycott the 2014 elections, we commended the participation of a broad range of candidates which saw 14 independent Shia candidates win seats, of which three were women.
+On the matters of self-determination and legitimate government, we believe that governance of Bahrain is a matter for all political parties in Bahrain.
+That is why we encourage all political parties, including Al Wefaq who boycotted elections in November 2014, to engage constructively in political dialogue in order to reach an inclusive political settlement.
+Although we were disappointed by the opposition’s decision to boycott the 2014 elections, we commended the participation of a broad range of candidates which saw 14 independent Shia candidates win seats, of which three were women.

 • Kate Hoey – 2015 Parliamentary Question to the Foreign and Commonwealth Office